Join the conversation on Twitter: #StudentSuccess

 Acquiring a post-secondary education is exciting, transformative, but also challenging.
 The majority of students must juggle academic, financial, and personal demands on a day to day basis.

 In that context, an increasing number of post-secondary students are experiencing mental health problems.
 In fact, 75% of first-time mental health diagnoses occur between the ages of 16 and 25.

 What are we doing?

-The Mental Health Commission of Canada (MHCC), in collaboration with CSA Group (standards organization), is committed to the development of a Standard on Psychological Health and Safety for Post-Secondary Students (PSS Standard).
+The Mental Health Commission of Canada (MHCC), in collaboration with CSA Group (standards organization), is leading the development of a Standard on Psychological Health and Safety for Post-Secondary Students (PSS Standard) set to be released in 2020.
 Like the Standard developed for the workplace including faculty and staff, the PSS Standard will act as a voluntary process guideline to help Canada’s academic institutions promote and support students’ psychological health and safety, and support students’ success.

 To learn more:

 - View: our Today’s Students – Tomorrow’s Workforce! webinar

 - Find us: at these events

 - To share this project with your colleagues and other stakeholders, download, email or print our information sheet

 - As one of the project key steps, a literature review was undertaken by Dr. Heather Stuart and her team at Queen’s University.
 This work shares information on emerging and promising practices related to psychological health and safety of post-secondary students.
 A summary is available and you can access the full report by sending an email to firstname.lastname@example.org